hanabi/hanabi.github.io/Reference.md

   * Alice has a completely unclued hand.
   * Alice discards her chop (slot 5).
 It is a (playable) red 4.
   * Alice knows that the team was not busy, so she must have the other copy of red 4.
-  * Alice writes *Elimination Notes* on slots 2, 3, 4, and 5.
+  * Alice writes a note of "r4?" on slots 2, 3, 4, and 5.
 (It can't be on slot 1, since that is the card she just drew.)
   * Bob clues Alice red, which touches a card on slot 1 and slot 2.
   * Normally, Alice would play the left-most card (slot 1) as red 4.
-However, because of the *Elimination Notes*, she knows that the red 4 must be on slot 2.
+However, because of her notes, she knows that the red 4 must actually be on slot 2.
-  * However, the focus of the clue is on slot 1, so slot 1 must also be playable.
+  * Alice successfully plays red 4 from slot 2.
+Since the red 5 is the only good red card left, Alice can assume that her other red card is red 5 (from *Good Touch Principle*), and can play it on the next turn.
-  * Alice plays red 4 first from slot 2.
-Since the red 5 is the only good red card left, Alice can assume that her other red card is red 5, and can play it on the next turn.
+* In this example, the "r4?" notes that Alice writes are called *Elimination Notes*. *Elimination Notes* are notes that represent the possible slots for a specific card.
-* In other situations, your teammates will choose to **not** to clue the card directly.
-But once the *Elimination Notes* are whittled down, you should be able to blind-play it.
+* In the last example, the team clued the red 4 directly.
+But in other situations, the team will **not** clue anything.
+This means that the player with the *Elimimation Notes* can eliminate the notes one by one and eventually blind-play the card as an *Elimination Blind-Play*.
 * For example, in a 4-player game:
   * Red 3 is played on the stacks.
   * Alice has a completely unclued hand.